aldettinger/camel-quarkus-workshop/README.md

 In case, you don't have a proper Docker license:
 * Use H2 Database instead of Postgresql (use JDBC h2 extension instead of JDBC Postgresql extension)
-* See how to provision Kafka topic from [Bonus B - Camel Quarkus and Kamelets section](#bonus-b---camel-quarkus-and-the-kamelets)
+* See how to provision Kafka topic from [Bonus A - Deploying Camel Quarkus apps into the Cloud section](#bonus-a---deploying-to-the-cloud)

 ---